sinbei/RaspPiStatusReport/README.md

 Report Raspberry Pi's Status via Gmail

-## これはなに
+## What is This?
-Gmailを利用してRaspberry Piの現在の状態を通知するスクリプトです。

-適当にcronなどを用いて定期実行するといいかもしれません。

-今のところ、現在のチップ温度と現在の動作周波数を通知する事が出来ます。
-30分強のやっつけ←
+This Script send a Raspberry Pi's status reporting mail via Gmail.
+Now, it is available to notify current CPU temperature and current CPU frequency.

-## ひつようなもの
+## What is Need

-＊Ruby(1.9.3でのみ動作確認済み)

-＊RubyGemsでmail,tlsmailをいれたってください

-(GemFile書いてませんすみません)
+-Ruby(1.9.3)
+(I've only checked this script in 1.9.3.
+It may work in 1.8.7)

+-RubyGems and its package "mail","tlsmail"
+(Sorry!
+I didn't make GemFile...)

-## 使い方
+## HOW TO USE

-コード中のアカウント情報を入力してください
+Please Write these infomation into reportstatus.rb.

-YOUR_NAME           : メール本文に記載する送信者名
+YOUR_NAME           : Senders' name in mail body

-ADDRESS_FROM        : 送信元アドレス
+ADDRESS_FROM        : FROM Address.

-ADDRESS_TO          : 送信先アドレス
+ADDRESS_TO          : TO Address.

-YOUR_GMAIL_ACCOUNT  : 通知メールを送信するGmailアカウントのアカウント名
+YOUR_GMAIL_ACCOUNT  : Your Gmail Account Name

-YOUR_GMAIL_PASS     : 通知メールを送信するGmailアカウントのパスワード
+YOUR_GMAIL_PASS     : Your Gmail Password

-以上を入力し
+And,just type following command!

     $ ruby reportstatus.rb

-を実行すればメールが送信されます
+so, status reporting mail will be sent to ADDRESS_TO.